KohinaTheCat/clarachick.me/src/markdowns/kohinarun.md

 > Inventory Management

 Also kept track in `.txt` files.
-Items in your inventory can be taken by the :fox_face: Swiper-like Inugami.
+Items in your inventory can be taken by the Swiper-like Inugami.

 > Animation and Player Movement